 Feb.
 7, 2018: AU filed Does 1-7 v.
-Bossier Parish School Board in U.S. District Court in Shreveport, La., on behalf of four parents whose children attend Bossier schools.
+Bossier Parish School Board in U.S. District Court in Shreveport, La., on behalf of seven parents whose children attend Bossier schools.
 Read our statement here and a blog post here.

 Nov.
 8, 2017: On behalf of concerned community members, AU sent a letter to officials at Bossier Parish Schools, asking them to address a broad array of religious freedom violations.
 Read our statement here.

 Sept.
 1, 2017: After nearly three months of receiving no response from officials at Bossier Parish Schools, AU again sent a letter requesting an end to the prayer practice at Benton High School graduation ceremonies.
 The district refused.

 June 8, 2017: On behalf of a concerned community member, AU sent a letter to officials at Bossier Parish Schools, asking them to end the practice of having students deliver prayers at Bossier’s Benton High School graduation ceremonies.